-Much rarer types of vaginal cancer are melanomas (2-3%), seen in the lower or outer portion of the vagina, and sarcomas (2-3%).
-The most common cause of masses in the vaginal are metastasis (spread of cancer from another site to the vagina).
-This can be caused by either direct growth of the tumor into the vagina (for example, from the rectum of bladder) or from a distant site (for example, breast) through the blood stream or lymph nodes.
+The most common cancers in the vaginal are actually not "primary" tumors (or tumors that start in the vagina), but metastasis (cancers that have spread from another site in the body to the vagina).
+This can be caused by either direct growth of a tumor into the vagina (for example, from the endometrium, rectum or bladder) or from a distant site (for example, from the breast or ovary) by traveling through the blood stream or lymph system.

-It is a rare cancer, representing only about 2% of all gynecologic tumors.
-There are about 2,000 new cases reported each year in the US with about 800 deaths attributed to the disease.
+It is a rare cancer, representing only about 1% of all gynecologic tumors.
+There are about 3,170 new cases reported each year in the US with about 880 deaths attributed to the disease.

 A Pap test should be performed, where the outside of the cervix and vagina are scraped and samples are submitted for microscopic analysis and HPV testing.
 Even if the suspected diagnosis is vaginal cancer, the Pap smear is especially important to rule out cervical cancer, which is much more common than vaginal cancer.
 Up to 20% of vaginal cancers are found incidentally during cervical cancer screening with a Pap smear.

-Colposcopy is where the HCP inserts a device with binocular magnifying lenses into the vagina to better visualize the cervix and the inside of the vagina.
+During colposcopy, the HCP inserts a device with binocular magnifying lenses into the vagina to better visualize the cervix and the inside of the vagina.
 Any suspicious areas on the cervix and/or along the vaginal walls should be biopsied and sent for microscopic analysis.
-Any suspicious areas should be tested by applying a dilute solution of acetic acid to the region; abnormal areas typically turn white, making them easier to identify and biopsy.Once it is diagnosed, how is vaginal cancer staged?
+Any suspicious areas should be tested by applying a dilute solution of acetic acid to the region; abnormal areas typically turn white, making them easier to identify and biopsy.

 Surgery, radiation therapy and chemotherapy are the typical treatment options, and can be used as single modality therapies or in combination.